nimzi/FunctionalProgramming/README.md

 The real price we pay for all these niceties is more education which is the most expensive commodity to come by.
 Hence the proposed name of **advanced** programming as the approach does require a greater amount of investment.
 Moreover, to fully apprecite the patterns unfortunately (or fortunately depending on perspective) a look into at least introductory concepts of **algebra** (as in abstract algebra) is useful.
 This is why I suspect FP is not as popular as, say, OOP.
 In fact, to be a masterful object oriented programmer also takes a significant investment; where this reality is currently completely overlooked by the big tech companies that set the tone for hiring.
 Another caveat is that folks come from all sorts of backgrounds into the industry and are not equally positioned to quickly integrate the thoughtprocess into practice.
 While it is easy for most smart people to learn how to program, it takes more effort and most importantly **mental pliability** or willingness to assimilate more information that is a little **abstract** within a topic they likely consider themselves an expert in.

-## What about Inheritance, Encapsulation, and Polymorphism
+## What about Inheritance, Encapsulation, Polymorphism, and Runtime Type Coersion

 As OO programmers we are trained to recognize hierarchies and to use the hierarchical nature of things to our advantage and at first sight it might seem that FP does away with all that.
 Let us remember that hierarchies are first of all graphs and more precisely acyclic digraphs with the most common digraphs being trees (which we lovingly tend to call single inheritance hierarchies).
 Functional programmers swim with the graphs except they tend to use many more patterns to take advantage of, at times, hierarchical nature of varous domains.